 The Phase I trial is designed to establish PoC for IMNN-101 as an advancement in vaccine technology.
-At the conclusion of this trial, Imunon intends to seek partnership and/or business development opportunities to develop future the scientific and business case for IMNN-101 as a future vaccine to address viral mutations.
+At the conclusion of the trial, Imunon intends to seek partnership and/or business development opportunities to develop future the scientific and business value of IMNN-101 as a future vaccine to address viral mutations.